wp-plugins/wp-simple-firewall/readme.txt

 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 2.6.1 =

+*   ADDED:      Plugin now installs with default SPAM blacklist.
+*   ADDED:      Now automatically checks and updates the SPAM blacklist when it's older than 48hrs.
+*   ENHANCED:   Comment messages indicate where the SPAM content was found when marking human-based spam messages.

 = 2.6.0 =

 **Major Features Release: Please review SPAM comments filtering options to determine where SPAM goes**

 *	FEATURE:    Added Human SPAM comments filtering - replacement for Akismet that doesn't use or send any data to 3rd party services.
+Uses [Blacklist provided and maintained by Grant Hutchinson](https://github.com/splorp/wordpress-comment-blacklist)
 *	ENHANCED:   Two-Factor Login now automatically logs in the user to the admin area without them having to re-login again.
 *	ENHANCED:   Added ability to terminate all currently (two-factor) verified logins.
 *	ENHANCED:   Spam filter/scanning adds an explanation to the SPAM content to show why a message was filtered.